-The interactive site was created by Canadian mapping specialist Victor Temprano, who grew up within the territory of the Okanagan people in British Columbia.
-It features several different ways to explore the boundaries of indigenous history: through territory, language, and historic treaties.
+The interactive site was created by Canadian mapping specialist Victor Temprano, who grew up within the territory of the Okanagan People in British Columbia.
+It features several different ways to explore the boundaries of Indigenous history: through territory, language, and historic treaties.
 Each of the colorful blobs that represent the approximate boundaries of each territory, language, or treaty contains a link that lets you further explore the area, linking out to tribes’ websites, government information about particular treaties, and more.

 “I’ve learned that the idea of ‘traditional territory’ is actually very slippery.
-It can mean a strongly defined official boundary (Squamish nation, for instance), a general sense of land familiarity or habitation (some Métis people), a historically inhabited area, or it can be shorthand for how people identify themselves,” he writes on the Native Land blog.
+It can mean a strongly defined official boundary (Squamish nation, for instance), a general sense of land familiarity or habitation (some Métis people), a historically inhabited area, or it can be shorthand for how people identify themselves,” he wrote on the Native Land blog in 2018.
 “Above all, I’ve tried to make the territory layer about self-identification.
 Whenever people feel they or their peoples are not represented, I’ve attempted to add them … So approach the layer with caution, and don’t treat it as an academic set of truths—if you can help it.
 It’s a good place to get started, but it’s really about you taking the initiative to learn more and think carefully about these questions.”

 A version of this story originally ran in 2018; it has been updated for 2023.